kukaryambik/givme/README.md

   -w, --cwd string                 Working directory for the container
       --entrypoint string          Entrypoint for the container -h, --help                       help for run
-      --mount stringArray          Mount host path to the container --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME --retry int                  Retry attempts of downloading the image; or use GIVME_RETRY
+      --mount strings              Mount host path to the container --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERAppName --retry int                  Retry attempts of downloading the image; or use GIVME_RETRY
 ```